Training and Cohort

 Adjustment of head position

+In brief, training first takes place in a tailor-made mock scanner before the dogs move on to the actual MRI scanner.
 Weekly training takes usually 30-45 minutes, individualized for each dog’s needs.
-It consists of a strict training schedule with six stepwise training criteria for the dogs.
+It consists of a strict training schedule with six stepwise training criteria for the dogs:

 Training at the mock scanner